Myrzakanova/SpringSecurityJwt/README.md

 You can use tools like Postman or cURL to test the API endpoints.
 For example, to get the user profile, include the JWT token in the Authorization header:

-curl -X GET http://localhost:9080/api/user/profile -H "Authorization: Bearer YOUR_JWT_TOKEN"
+curl -X GET http://localhost:9080/api/user/profile -H "Authorization: Bearer YeyJhbGciOiJIUzIlNiJ9.eyJyb2x1IjpbIlJPTE VfQURNSU4iLCJST0xFX1VTRVIiXSwidXN1c19pZCI6IjEiLCJ1c2VybmFtZSI6ImFkbWluIiwiZXhwIjoxNzAzMTU1NzAxLCJzdWIiOiJhZG1pbiJ9.aNHtaBa-7WDXO_MM183MG9wxT00MnMmEwdjgzS0rh0g

 **Role-Based Access**